gulrak/filesystem/README.md

   `fs::recursive_directory_iterator` could run into endless loops, the methods depth() and pop() had issues and the copy behaviour and `input_iterator_tag` conformance was broken, added tests
+* Restructured some CMake code into a macro to ease the support for C++17 std::filesystem builds of tests and examples for interoperability checks.
+* Some fixes on Windows tests to ease interoperability test runs.
+* Reduced noise on `fs::weakly_canonical()` tests against `std::fs`
+* Added simple `du` example showing the `recursive_directory_iterator` used to add the sizes of files in a directory tree.
+* Added error checking in `fs::file_time_type` test helpers
+* `fs::copy()` now conforms LWG #2682, disallowing the use of `copy_option::create_symlinks' to be used on directories

 ### [v1.1.0](https://github.com/gulrak/filesystem/releases/tag/v1.1.0)